-“Our white counterparts are used to having capital, used to pricing themselves higher, and had the confidence to stand behind their prices, even when they were higher than the market rate," Hall said.
-"I realized that if they had the confidence to stand behind their prices, why couldn’t I?
+“Our white counterparts are used to having capital, used to pricing themselves higher, and had the confidence to stand behind their prices, even when they were higher than the market rate,” Joyner explained.
+“I realized that if they had the confidence to stand behind their prices, why couldn’t I?
 I am confident in my expertise … so I should also be confident that I’m worth the price I set for it.”

-Key takeaway: Hall encourages Black female entrepreneurs to avoid underpricing their services by researching the market and knowing their worth.
+The lesson: Joyner encouraged Black female entrepreneurs to avoid underpricing their services by researching the market and knowing their worth.

-However, after a handful of years successfully working in both investment banking and the fossil fuel industry, however, she realized she “never could bring my true self to work.”
-That self-perceived lack of ownership over her career is what led her down the path of entrepreneurship and the creation of her own hair extension and wig company, Upgrade Boutique.
+However, after a handful of years of successfully working in investment banking and the fossil fuel industry, she realized she “never could bring my true self to work.”
+That self-perceived lack of ownership over her career path led her down the path of entrepreneurship to create her own hair extension and wig company, Upgrade Boutique.

 “I think we kind of want the ideas we have to be perfect before bringing it to the market, but I learned that you have to work with what you have,” she said.
-“Sometimes it is hard to access capital, so just figure out what your most basic prototype of what you can present ... to get your foot in the door.
-Then you can work towards building it out to your ultimate vision.”
+“Sometimes it is hard to access capital, so just figure out what your most basic prototype of what you can present is … to get your foot in the door.
+Then you can work toward building it out to your ultimate vision.”

 Though she’s now known as a successful businesswoman, Story said she started out having to work harder than her white male counterparts to prove herself.
 When she started working in PR two decades ago, the only Black woman in her field was Marvet Britto, founder of the Britto Agency.
 To overcome that hurdle, Story used her networking abilities to sign her first clients.
 Through “word of mouth, social media and traditional pitching,” she was able to bridge the gap between herself and other established PR professionals.

-By being assertive and tenacious, Story said most Black female entrepreneurs can seek out both new clients and potential mentors by “not being afraid of reaching out to people.”
+By being assertive and tenacious, Story said most Black female entrepreneurs can seek out new clients and potential mentors by “not being afraid of reaching out to people.”

 “My first opportunity came by way of me calling a radio ad that I heard for the Allen Iverson Celebrity Summer Classic,” she said.
 “I served as a volunteer for two summers in the public relations department, which allowed me to network and meet professional athletes, one of which took a chance on me and became my first paid client.”

-“I have the responsibility to share what I know with other women," Hall said.
+“I have the responsibility to share what I know with other women,” Joyner said.
 “My agency hires Black women out of college because I understand how tough it can be.
 I wanted to provide a safe space where they can learn and grow and not have their mistakes be a bad mark on their career.
 I wanted to give them a space to be able to say that they don’t know something.”

-Key takeaway: Black women entrepreneurs can benefit from mentorship and advice from successful business owners to help them navigate challenges in receiving funding and networking.
+Black women entrepreneurs can benefit from mentorship and advice from successful business owners to help them navigate challenges in receiving funding and networking.